plyoung/godot_editor_ui_hacks/README.md

 ## Scenes Menu

-A new scenes menu popup will be added in the scenes editor tab bar next to the "Distraction Free Mode" button to the right-hand when you enable it in settings.
+A new scenes menu popup will be added in the scenes editor tab bar, next to the "Distraction Free Mode" button to the right-hand side, when you enable it in settings.
 It gives a quick way to open frequently used scenes.

 Use "Setup" option to point to scenes or paths containing scenes and the menu will be updated with these.